 The University of East Anglia administers different scholarships and bursaries for candidates commencing MA and PhD study.
 These competitive awards are restricted to candidates who have been offered a place to undertake research at UEA.
 SRU candidates are strongly supported in applications for CHASE funding, UEA and other grants and have a very high success rates.
 Please see the graduate school page for further information.

-CHASE doctoral studentships are available to UK and EU residents.
-For UK residents the awards consist of fees and maintenance and for EU residents they are on a fees-only basis.
+CHASE doctoral studentships are available to all fee status applicants.
+For UK residents the awards consist of fees and maintenance and for non UK residents the award can consist of fees and a stipend (amounts tbc).

 The Association of Commonwealth Universities provides scholarships for graduates of Commonwealth universities who wish to undertake postgraduate study at a Commonwealth university outside their own country.
 Please see their website for further details.